TerraDharitri/drt-go-chain/README.md

  - Commit messages should be prefixed with the package(s) they modify.
     - E.g. "outport/process: fixed a typo"

-Please see the [documentation](https://docs.dharitri.org/) for more details on the DharitrI protocol.
+Please see the [documentation](https://docs.dharitri.org/) for more details on the Dharitri protocol.